benmvp/slides/2022/connecttech/ts-react.md

 </div>

 NOTES:

-- Now with TS we have to define both the arguments as well as return value
+- Now with TS we have to define both the arguments as well as return value of a function
-- Here we're defining `onChange` to be a function
+- Here we're defining `onChange` not only to be a function
-  * It'll give the consumer a single parameter, a `string`
+  * But It'll also give the consumer a single parameter, a `string`
   * AND that function **must not** return anything
   * That's signified by the `void` type
 - And once again, if we decide to add a 2nd param to `onChange`
   * Or change the types
   * TS will error unless we fix **all** the places
 - How many times have you forgotten to change a function handler in some places?
-  * And they are usually called as a result of user interaction
+  * And they usually are called as a result of user interaction
   * Meaning we're much less likely to hit the error while manually testing
   * We have to rely on great test coverage
   * And we all know how that goes...
-- And if you're wondering about the strange syntax for `variant`...
+- Also if you're wondering about the strange syntax for the `variant` prop...
   * The pipe creates what is technically called a "union type"
   * But we can think of it as `PropTypes.oneOf()`
+  - `variant` can either be `'filled'` or `'outlined'`

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->